micropython/micropython/docs/library/micropython.rst

    the heap may be locked) and scheduling a function to call later will lift those restrictions.

+   On multi-threaded ports, the scheduled function's behaviour depends on whether the Global Interpreter Lock (GIL) is enabled for the specific port:

+   - If GIL is enabled, the function can preempt any thread and run in its context.
+   - If GIL is disabled, the function will only preempt the main thread and run in its context.

    Note: If `schedule()` is called from a preempting IRQ, when memory allocation is not allowed and the callback to be passed to `schedule()` is a bound method, passing this directly will fail.
 This is because creating a